codylico/loopsong/README.md

 song=/path/to/song.ogg
 start=start_seconds
 end=end_seconds

+[alternate]
+start=other_start_seconds
+end=other_end_seconds
 ```
 The `song` field corresponds to the file path to the audio file to loop.
 The `start` and `end` fields map to the beginning and end loop points
 for the audio, specified in seconds.

+Alternate loop parameters for the same song can be specified using
+separate sections (i.e. `[like this]`) for each collection of parameters.
+Any parameters unspecified in the section are taken from the global
+parameters at top.
+The example above provides a single `[alternate]`
+section holding different `start` and `end` parameters, implicitly using
+the same `song`.

 ## Build